Brazilian Marine Corps: Fourth Republic

 Differences in economic development between the United States and Brazil meant differences in the concept of security.
-This can be seen in some peculiar tasks assigned to the 6th Regional Company, formed in Uruguaiana, at the riverine border with Argentina, in 1948: to patrol the Uruguay River, repress smuggling and oversee river traffic.
+This can be seen in some peculiar tasks assigned to a detachment at Uruguaiana, on the riverine border with Argentina, in 1948: to patrol the Uruguay River, repress smuggling and oversee river traffic.
 The Brasília Marine Group, created in 1961, had cooperation with the FFE among its missions, but also territorial defense and internal security.
 The country's two main port cities, Rio de Janeiro and Santos, received marine groups in 1963, in the heat of the national political crisis.

 When Navy minister Sílvio Heck attempted to veto João Goulart's accession to the Presidency in 1961, marines almost landed in coastal Santa Catarina as part of Operation Abelha.
 Marines in Brasília took arms in the August 1963 Sergeants' Revolt.
 In the spiral of radicalization until the 1964 coup d'état, president Goulart had on his side the "red admiral" Cândido Aragão, commander of the CFN, popular with the left and barely tolerated by the officer corps, as well as corporals and privates in the Association of Sailors and Marines of Brazil (Associação dos Marinheiros e Fuzileiros Navais do Brasil, AMFNB), protagonists of the 1964 Sailors' Revolt.
 When other marines were sent to quell the mutiny, they dropped their weapons and defected.